 If the Clash were musically in a brand new place on London Calling, lyrically they were expanding on themes for which they were already well known.
 The album is as politically agitated as its predecessors, but culture itself is stirred, too, on songs like “Lost in the Supermarket” and “Clampdown.”
 And “Train in Vain” is nothing more than a love song.
 They even included a handful of mostly obscure covers among the Joe Strummer and Mick Jones originals.

 And then there’s the album’s celebrated cover art, a stark black-and-white photo of Simonon smashing his instrument onstage framed by pink and green letters that echo the famous artwork of Elvis Presley‘s debut album 23 years earlier.
 Like the music, the cover has become an integral part of rock’s landscape.

-London Calling reached No. 27 in the U.S. and has since gone platinum (it made the Top 10 in the band’s native U.K.).
-It encouraged the Clash to get even more ambitious on its next album, 1981’s sprawling Sandinista! — a three-record set that, in a way, is as every bit as essential as London Calling.
+London Calling reached No. 27 in the U.S. and made the Top 10 in the band’s native U.K. It encouraged the Clash to get even more ambitious on their next album, 1981’s sprawling Sandinista! — a three-record set that, in a way, is as every bit as essential as London Calling.
 But it’s messy in a way the earlier album isn’t.
 On London Calling, the Clash made a stand.
-And with it, they crafted their eternal masterwork.
+And with it, they crafted their masterwork.

 See the Clash and Other Rockers in the Top 100 Albums of the ’70s